enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/adding-moonstone-support/index.md

 > If you need to use the SFC version of a component, it will be exported as a named export with
 > `Base` appended to the name.
 >
-> You may find this convention useful with your components so the module exports are predictable.
+> You may find this convention useful with your components so that module exports are predictable.

 ## Conclusion